pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 similar to sheets except they either take over the full screen (i.e. covers) or only partially take over the screen (i.e. popovers).

-Even UI components such as alerts and confirmation dialogs can be thought of navigation as they take full control over the interface and force you to make a selection.
+Even alerts and confirmation dialogs can be thought of navigation as they take full control over the interface and force you to make a selection.
 It's also possible for you to define your own notions of navigation, such as bottom menus, toasts, and more.

 ## State-driven navigation